Shida18719/desk-hq/testing.md

   * Edge
   * Opera

-Full manual testing were performed on defferent devices and screen sizes, using [Media Gensis](https://responsivedesignchecker.com/) & [Browser Stack](https://www.browserstack.com/).
+Full manual testing were performed on different devices and screen sizes, using [Media Gensis](https://responsivedesignchecker.com/) & [Browser Stack](https://www.browserstack.com/).

 BrowserStack is a cloud-based web and mobile testing platform that provides testing on a variety of browsers, operating systems, and mobile devices.
 It allows running automated and manual tests on real devices and browsers, which helps to ensure that web applications are compatible with different browsers, operating systems, and devices.